ShailyRoy/Alpha-chess/README.md

 # chess

+Chess part 2 is human and AI based game.
+Chess with monte carlo search is completely AI based. both of the players are AI there.

 Proper attribution and link to any existing code used in project:

 We are planning to implement this chess960 version in our code: https://github.com/aStieber/Chess960/blob/master/README.md instead of using the library